CAERS

 We are determined to provide an accurate depiction of possible adverse events that individuals have experienced due to the COVID-19 inoculation program.

-In addition to providing an alternative to Health Canada’s flawed reporting system, CAERS is seeking to facilitate treatment, legal actions, testimonies and independent data analysis at the National Citizens’ Inquiry across Canada.
+In addition to providing an alternative to Health Canada’s flawed reporting system, CAERS is seeking to facilitate treatment, legal actions, testimonies and independent data analysis across Canada.

 We provide a safe place where your story will be heard and your experiences documented in a secure and confidential manner.
 If you have consented to further evaluation, you will be contacted by a member of our team.